Miguelosaurus/golfscan/api-integration-rules.md

 - Repaired backend build error in `scorecard.router.ts` by extracting a proper `scanScorecardImpl()` and wiring both `scanScorecard` and `startScanScorecard` to it.
 File now compiles and lints cleanly.
 - Restored missing `GOOGLE_API_KEY` usage and validated key presence.
 Reminder to enable Generative Language API in the GCP project.
 - Fixed device connectivity by reverting to LAN.
 Updated `.env` base URL to current LAN IP and removed tunnel headers/processes.
-- Resolved frontend “Invalid hook call” by removing dynamic hook usage and switching to imperative polling with the tRPC client during scan job status checks.
+- Resolved frontend "Invalid hook call" by removing dynamic hook usage and switching to imperative polling with the tRPC client during scan job status checks.
 - Tamed excessive `getRemainingScans` refetch spam via a stable `userId` state and query options (`refetchOnMount: false`, `refetchOnWindowFocus: false`, `staleTime` set).

 Files modified